storagebits/KISSS/README.md

 IMAGE STOCK

 My goal was to capture those 10'000 slides.
-First to keep those memories in a safe place and then to have an easy to watch them
+First to keep those memories in a safe place and then to have an easy way to watch them.

 ## Hardware components
  - Slide projector with wired remote